wariskhan1/Software-Engineering-Coursework/User Cases/Defining_User_Cases.md

 * Use case diagrams are used to gather the requirements of a system including internal and external influences.

 * The purpose of the use case diagram is to capture the dynamic aspect of a system.

-* A use case diagram can help in providing a higher level vew of the system hence we can say that it is a blue print of the system.
+* A use case diagram can help in providing a higher level view of the system hence we can say that it is a blue print of the system.

-* A use case diagram can used for
+* A use case diagram can be used for:
-  1- requirments analysis and high level design.
+  1. requirements analysis and high-level design;
-  2- reverse engineering
+  2. reverse engineering;
-  3- forward engineering.
+  3. forward engineering.